Nandi Bushell: Other appearances

 That December, she made her first trip to the United States to be a guest on The Ellen DeGeneres Show.
 After Bushell told DeGeneres that she wanted to learn bass guitar, DeGeneres presented one as a gift.

 Still age nine, Bushell appeared on the Scandinavian chat show Skavlan in 2020.
 During the interview, Dua Lipa invited her to go on tour.

-Bushell and her brother Thomas appear as cartoon versions of themselves in a seventh-season episode of Teen Titans Go! on Cartoon Network.
-"Jump City Rock" premiered on 12 September 2022.
+Bushell and her brother Thomas appeared as animated versions of themselves in the seventh-season episode of Teen Titans Go!, "Jump City Rock" which premiered on 12 September 2022.

+Bushell plays character Emerald in the third season of Andy and the Band on CBeebies.
+She is the Goddaughter of the Godfather of Rock Brian May, and assists the band in saving Planet Rock by posing as their new manager to help them win the Battle of the Bands.

 Film

-Director Kay Cannon cast Bushell as drummer Young Town Girl in the 2021 American film Cinderella after convincing Bushell's father that she would be perfect for the role.
+Director Kay Cannon cast Bushell as a drummer girl in the 2021 American film Cinderella after convincing Bushell's father that she would be perfect for the role.
 She has since become friends with Cannon and co-star Camila Cabello.

 Accolades

 Cartoon Network named Bushell their first official musician-in-residence in February 2021.
 She was featured on the cover of the June 2021 issue of Modern Drummer, the magazine's youngest cover artist to date.
 Hit Like a Girl named Bushell one of its ambassador heroes for 2021.

 In February 2022, Drumeo presented her with their inaugural Tony Williams award for her "infectious energy and passion [that] encourages and inspires people to get excited about drumming and about music".
 She was named the winner following an online poll.

 During the 7 October 2022 episode of Blue Peter, Bushell was awarded the Gold badge for her musical achievements and for "raising awareness about inequality".
 The Gold badge is the programme's highest honour; past winners include Ed Sheeran, Madonna, and Queen Elizabeth II.

 Bushell was voted #2 by readers of MusicRadar in December 2022 for its annual list of "best online drum personalities".
 It was her third straight year in that spot.

+She is portrayed, along with 24 other woman musicians, in the book Rebel Girls Rock, the latest edition of the Rebel Girls series, released in the week of International Women's Day 2023.